bem/bem-components/common.blocks/link/link.en.md

 ##### Link to match text (`view` modifier with `text` value)

-Use this modifier to create a link to match the color of text.
+Use this modifier to create a link that matches the text color.

 ```js
 {